-At three years of follow-up, there were 386 incident cases of type 2 diabetes (17% cumulative incidence; 95%: 16, 19) in DPP and 202 incident cases in MESA (9.8% cumulative incidence; 95%: 8.5, 11).
-The associations between predictors and incident diabetes for the individualized intervention effect (interaction) model with instructions to compute predicted risk are reported in Table 2.
-Compared to a risk prediction model without interactions (standard) between randomization arm and FG and BMI, the individualized intervention effect model had better discrimination and calibration in DPP.
-Figure 1 displays calibration plots for the individualized intervention effect model in DPP and MESA.
-Observed versus predicted 3-year risk is similar across the spectrum of risk in DPP and slightly favors higher observed versus predicted risk in MESA when 3-year predicted risk exceeds 30%.
-Supplemental Tables 2-5 present model performance and fairness metrics overall and by sex and race/ethnicity for the derivation and validation samples comparing the individualized intervention effect model compared to the standard model.
-In DPP, model performance metrics were higher for the individualized intervention effect model compared to the standard model, fairness metrics by sex were similar by model and fairness metrics by race/ethnicity favored the standard model.
-The net reclassification index did show improvement in down-classification of risk but not in up-classification of risk or overall reclassification for the individualized intervention effect model compared to the standard model in DPP (Table 2 and Supplemental Table 5).
-Supplemental Figure 1 summarizes the results from the decision curve analysis for the derivation and validation samples according to the individualized intervention effect model, standard model, and when treating all or none of the participants.
+Among DPP participants, the individualized model obtained an AUC of 70.7 while the non-individualized model had AUC of 69.8, and the individualized model obtained an overall net reclassification index of 0.025 (95% CI -0.0041, 0.053) compared to the non-individualized model (Table S2).
+The net reclassification index indicated improvement in down-classification of risk but not in up-classification of risk for the individualized versus standard model among DPP participants.
+Among MESA participants, the models obtained similar C-statistics and the net reclassification index of the individualized model was 0.0060 (95% CI: -0.0052, 0.021).
+While the individualized model did not show signs of mis-calibration in internal validation among DPP participants, it under- and over-predicted risk for MESA participants with low and high risk, respectively (Figure 1).
+The individualized model classified participants into the same risk category as the standard model for 81% and 97% of DPP and MESA participants, respectively (Table S3) for 90% and 88% of men and women, respectively (Table S4), and for 86%, 90%, 90%, and 92% of Non-Hispanic White, Non-Hispanic Black, Hispanic, and Other race/ethnicity groups, respectively.
+Using the individualized model among DPP and MESA at a 20% risk threshold was estimated to result in 4 and 3 true positive cases identified per 100 screened, respectively (Figure S1).

 Risk estimates

+The associations between predictors and incident diabetes for the individualized intervention effect (interaction) model with instructions to compute predicted risk are reported in Table 2.
 For 86% of DPP participants and 97% of MESA participants, assignment to the intensive lifestyle intervention was optimal and resulted in the lowest 3-year mean predicted risk for diabetes (Table 3).
 For the remaining participants in each respective sample, assignment to metformin was the optimal individual intervention strategy.
 For those in DPP where lifestyle was the optimal intervention, mean 3-year risk for diabetes was 10.0% if assigned to lifestyle, 17.0% if assigned to metformin, and 22.0% if assigned to placebo.
 For those in DPP where metformin was the optimal intervention, mean 3-year risk for diabetes was 20.0% if assigned to lifestyle, 15.0% if assigned to metformin, and 27.0% if assigned to placebo.
 Supplemental Figure 2 displays individualized intervention effect 3-year predicted risk if assigned to each of the interventions according to rank order (low to high) of predicted risk for each respective intervention arm.
 Along the spectrum of predicted risk when assigned to placebo, respective individual predicted risk estimates when assigned to metformin or lifestyle were consistently lower.
 Along the spectrum of predicted risk when assigned to lifestyle, respective individual predicted risk estimates when assigned to placebo or metformin were consistently higher.
 Median and interquartile range of individualized 3-year predicted risk for diabetes under each intervention by race/ethnicity and sex are presented in Supplemental Figure 3.
 Patterns were similar across demographic groups, with median risk highest for placebo, then metformin, and lowest for lifestyle.
 The online diabetes risk calculator is published here: https://bcjaeger.shinyapps.io/PreDm2Calc/.

 Discussion